-The Board of Directors will ensure that investments held by CCF are secure investments and that they are monitored on a regular basis.
+The Board of Directors will ensure that investments held by Chinook Comfor LP are secure investments and that they are monitored on a regular basis.

-- 1. All investments, purchase and sale of securities, will be under the control of the Board of Directors. - 2.
-Investment income earned will be subject to the same financial controls as all other CCF funds. - 3.
-CCF investments should be very secure investments, short term and liquid and fully insured by the Canada Deposit Insurance Corporation. - 4.
-Two signing officers are required to set up or redeem CCF investments with Board approval. - 5.
-The General Board must review the investment prior to the renewal date and arrange for investments to be redeemed into general revenues as needed, so that CCF's operating costs may be met. - 6.
-CCF's Contingency Fund will be monitored according to Section 18 of this Policy.
+1. All investments, purchase, and sale of securities will be under the control of the Board of Directors.

+- 2. Investment income earned will be subject to the same financial controls as all other funds. - 3.
+The Board of Directors on behalf of the Limited Partnership and in the name of the Limited Partnership, to cause the Limited Partnership to invest funds not immediately required for the business of the Limited Partnership in short term securities of, or guaranteed by, the Government of Canada, the government of any Canadian Province, or certificates of deposit or interest-bearing accounts of Canadian chartered banks, or trust companies, or in prime commercial paper. - 4.
+A board motion is required to set up or redeem investments. - 5.
+The General Board must review the investment prior to the renewal date and arrange for investments to be redeemed into general revenues as needed, so that operating costs may be met. - 6.
+A contingency fund will be monitored according to Section 18 of this Policy.